godotengine/godot-docs/classes/class_quadmesh.rst

 Description
 -----------

-Class representing a square mesh with size (2,2,0).
-Consider using a :ref:`PlaneMesh<class_PlaneMesh>` if you require a differently sized plane.
+Class representing a square :ref:`PrimitiveMesh<class_PrimitiveMesh>`.
+This flat mesh does not have a thickness.
+By default, this mesh is aligned on the X and Y axes; this default rotation is more suited for use with billboarded materials.
+Unlike :ref:`PlaneMesh<class_PlaneMesh>`, this mesh doesn't provide subdivision options.

 Property Descriptions
 ---------------------